Neural Control Barrier Functions for Signal Temporal Logic Specifications with Input Constraints: Simulation Results

 where $\mathbf{x}_1, \mathbf{x}_2$ are the angle and angular velocity of the pendulum.
 The mass $m=0.5$kg, length of the rod $l = 0.5$m, acceleration due to gravity $g=9.8$m/s, and the damping coefficient $b=0.1$.
 The external input $u$ is the torque, bounded between $[-12,12]$.
 The STL specification for the pendulum considered is as follows:

-To meet the STL specification $\Phi_2$, the pendulum should maintain $\mathbf{x}_1=\pi/3, \mathbf{x}_2=0$ in the time interval $[7,9]$ seconds with a tolerance of $0.2$.
+To meet the STL specification $\Phi_3$, the pendulum should maintain $\mathbf{x}_1=\pi/3, \mathbf{x}_2=0$ in the time interval $[7,9]$ seconds with a tolerance of $0.2$.
 Subsequently, in the time interval $[14,16]$, the pendulum should be balanced at the angle $\mathbf{x}_1=\pi/4, \mathbf{x}_2=0$ with a tolerance of 0.2.
 The state space $X = [-0.15, \pi/2+0.15]\times[-2.15,2.15]$.
 The states should always remain within $X$.
-The discretization parameter for data sampling is $\epsilon=0.001$.
-For every $(x,t)\in W$, the set $\tilde{\mathcal{S}}^\Phi(t)$ is generated by the predicates formed using the STL $\Phi_2$ (Refer to Section \ref{section_N_TVCBF} and \ref{loss_fun_form}).
-We fix the architecture of the neural networks as NCBF: $\{3, \{100\}^5, 1\}$, and NN controller: $\{3, \{128\}^5, 1\}$.
+The discretization parameter for data sampling is $\epsilon=0.06$.
+For every $(x,t)\in W$, the set $\tilde{\mathcal{S}}^{\Phi_3}(t)$ is generated by the predicates formed using the STL $\Phi_3$ (Refer to Section \ref{section_N_TVCBF} and \ref{loss_fun_form}).
+We fix the architecture of the neural networks as NCBF: $\{3, \{100\}^5, 1\}$, and NN controller: $\{3, \{128\}^5, 1\}$ with Tanh activation functions in all hidden layers.
 We chose the custom layer to introduce the cross-coupling terms in the form of $\{e^t\mathbf{x}_1, e^t\mathbf{x}_2\}$.
-The training algorithm converges to obtain $B_{\theta_1}, \textsl{g}_{\theta_2}$ with a value of $\eta^* = -0.04$, satisfying Theorem \ref{th:4}.
-As seen from Figure \ref{fig:pendulum_phi_1} (a) and (b), we observe that the STL specification $\Phi_2$ is satisfied by implementing the trained controller $\textsl{g}_{\theta_2}$ starting at different initial states.
+The training algorithm converges to obtain $B_{\theta_1}, \textsl{g}_{\theta_2}$ with an optimal value of $\eta^* = -0.04$, satisfying Theorem \ref{th:4}.
+As seen from Figure \ref{fig:pendulum_phi_1} (a) and (b), we observe that the STL specification $\Phi_3$ is satisfied by implementing the trained controller $\textsl{g}_{\theta_3}$ starting at different initial states.
 The control inputs for the three trajectories lie within the safety limits (dotted red lines), as seen in Figure \ref{fig:pendulum_phi_1}(e).
 Furthermore, the barrier conditions \eqref{cbf_1}, \eqref{cbf_3} are satisfied as seen from Figures \ref{fig:pendulum_phi_1} (c), (d) with $\alpha=5$.

-We consider a different STL specification $\Phi_3$ of the form \eqref{STL_formulae} with a disjunction operator as follows:
+We consider a different STL specification $\Phi_4$ of the form \eqref{STL_formulae} with a disjunction operator as follows: